oneeve8/kobble-data/content/Tutorial2.md

 Kobble view
 On the top right is *close tab* tap that to close the tab highlighted in green below.
-The tab bar shows you all the items you have open Below the tab bar, you will
-To edit a Markdown file, tap the pencil icon
+The tab bar shows you all the items you have open Below the tab bar, you will see a pencil icon on the left To edit a Markdown file, tap the pencil icon
-To view your Markdown results, tap the square view icon
+To view your Markdown results, tap the square view icon to toggle it.

-You can tap Close Tab to close any tabs you don’t want opened.
+You can tap Close Tab to close any tabs you don’t w

 Home (house icon),
 Edit Mode,